Rashashajahan/SDN-based-Error-Correction-Mechanism-in-Quantum-Key-Distribution/README.md

     * Due to potential losses in the channel, some of receiver's measurements may yield to null bits.
     * In the case the basis of receiver is different from sender, the measurement result is randomized.
 * Receiver reveals the partial information about the basis, used for the measurement.
-* Sender will reveals information regarding the matching bases.
+* Sender discloses the information regarding matching bases.
-* Reveiver decode the photon states into binary bits for the matching bases
+* Reveiver decode the photon states into binary bits for the matching bases.
 * Sender and receiver derive a shared key from the remaining key bits.
 <img width="455" alt="QKD Process" src="https://github.com/AmritaCSN/Rasha_Shajahan-SDN-based-Error-Correction-Mechanism-in-Quantum-Key-Distribution-Protocol/blob/main/Image/QKD-BlockDiagrams/Screenshot%202024-05-16%2017171.png">